 Your first step may be to think about any and all reasons you might be eligible for a scholarship.
 These could include your general area of study, your achievements (academic and otherwise), and your affiliations (both professional and personal).
 Anything from your race or religion to your dissertation topic might make you eligible for a particular award, so think broadly.

 Once you have a list of your attributes, you can start looking for scholarships to match.
 Use the web as well as your existing personal contacts to find organizations offering awards to someone with your profile.
 In some cases, you might need to join a group to be eligible for the scholarships they offer.
 This may be true of professional and/or academic organizations.
 In other situations, though, you could simply apply for an award based on how your background matches the selection criteria.
-You could also try a searchable scholarship database such as http://www.careerinfonet.org/scholarshipsearch/.
-This enables you to enter information about your interests and personal traits and generate a list of relevant awards that are available to those who qualify.
+You could also try a searchable scholarship database such as Unigo.
+This enables you to millions of scholarships with personalized results.
+Sign up and get matched to scholarships that are perfect for you.

 As you look around, keep in mind that scholarships sometimes go by other names.
 Fellowships, for instance, are very similar to scholarships; both are monetary awards given for academic excellence rather than appointments to an apprentice-type position.
 Fellowships may have more specific stipulations than scholarships (such as a required course load), but you do not have to do any work to earn them beyond your own academic performance.
 As such, the effect for you is much the same.